robbi5/kleineanfragen/README.md

 ### config/fog.yml

 This file contains the connection details to your s3 server/bucket.
-Test uses the `tmp` folder, so you need no connection to an running s3 compatible storage.
+Test uses the `tmp` folder, so you don't need a connection to a running s3 compatible storage.

 Jobs
 ----